 Hooke's law is applicable within the spring's valid elastic limit.
 The only attribute that allows the spring to remain in a limited space is its elasticity.
 The spring will lose its property if it breaks.

 Hooke's Law, on the other hand, only works in a narrow context.
 This is analogous to the most fundamental law of mechanics.
-This is due to the fact that no material can be crushed or stretched beyond a specific minimum or maximum size.
+This is because no material can be crushed or stretched beyond a specific minimum or maximum size.

 Some general types of physics can relate Hooke's Law to Newton's rules of static equilibrium since they are mutually compatible.
-When strain and stress are evaluated simultaneously, the accurate relationship between strain and stress for complicated objects may be traced.
+When stress and strain are evaluated simultaneously, the accurate relationship between strain and stress for complicated objects may be traced.

 This relationship is entirely dependent on the intrinsic qualities of materials.
 Consider the case of a homogeneous rod with a uniform cross-section.
 During the stretching, this rod will function as a basic spring.